choukh/agda-veblen/README.md

-# Large veblen ordinal in Agda
+# Veblen Function in Agda

 ## Features

-- Solely relies on agda-stdlib 1.7.1
 - --without-K and --safe
 - Ready for googology function such as fast growing hierarchy
 - Literate agda script (but in Chinese) and [html5 rendering](https://choukh.github.io/agda-lvo/NonWellFormed.html)